mriechmanbennett/security-admin-tools/README.md

 ## Info

 This is a side project to learn about Powershell module development.
-Initial development goals are to make scripts I use for work more flexible.
+The initial development goal is to implement convenience scripts I can use for work.
+Release version numbers will follow [Semantic Versioning v2.0.0](https://semver.org/spec/v2.0.0.html).

 ## Usage